 Forever Redwood woodworkers, engineers, and administrative staff over the years.

 Looking to the Future

 The journey hasn’t always been smooth.
 The 2008 economic crash forced the sale of portions of the rehabilitated forestlands, a heartbreaking decision that still haunts Raul.
-And like many businesses in 2020, Forever Redwood has had to adapt quickly to remain afloat in the face of Covid, including retooling for a brief period in early May to construct wooden gurneys for a patient overflow facility.
+And like many businesses in 2020, Forever Redwood had to adapt quickly to stay afloat because of Covid, including retooling for a brief period in early May to construct wooden gurneys for a patient overflow facility.

 But 2020 also offered unexpected opportunities.
 A surge in home projects boosted sales mid-year.
 Strict Covid-safety protocols have kept the company and woodworking shop operational.
 Worker safety and health will remain at the forefront until the end of the pandemic.

 Staying safe in the woodworking shop.